Lancashire 1001-1100

 2276 |

-OVER BURROW, TUNSTALL: Feoffment of a
+BURROW, TUNSTALL: Feoffment of a house

-house and lands in Over Burrow, Tunstall,
+and lands in Over Burrow, Tunstall, Lancashire, between William Batty of Over

-of Over Burrow.
-Dated 16 January 1683
+Burrow, Husbandman and John Batty of Over Burrow.
+Dated 16 January 1683 in the 35th year of

-in the 35th year of the reign of King Charles II Property: A messuage, dwelling house and close of land in Over
+the reign of King Charles II Property: A messuage, dwelling house and close

-Burrow.
+of land in Over Burrow.
 Medium: Manuscript in English on paper.
-Condition: Some staining and
+Condition:

+red wax seal.
 Document Size (Approx.): 38 by 30 cm |

 Batty |